civicrm/civicrm-dev-docs/docs/tools/buildkit.md

 !!! failure "Troubleshooting errors from `amp test`"

-    * Try manually adding settings to your sebserver, as described below.
+    * Try manually adding settings to your webserver, as described below.
     * Re-run `amp config`.

 #### Manually adding settings to your webserver {:#amp-webserver}